AnhHoang0529/Small-LexNormViHSD/README.md

 To understand more about the dataset, please read this paper:

-Please cite the following paper if you use this dataset:
+Please cite the following paper if you use this dataset: [Automatic Textual Normalization for Hate Speech Detection](https://arxiv.org/abs/2311.06851)